Breed Awards Offered for Endurance Riding

 The Institute for the Desert Arabian Horse is dedicated to protecting and conserving the cultural legacy and genetic integrity of the Bedouin-bred Arabian horse.
 Their Drinkers of the Wind High-Point Performance Award recognizes horses competing in various disciplines, including endurance riding.
 A certificate is awarded for the first completion of each year.
 Participation requires enrollment via the website.
 The high point winner each year takes home a perpetual trophy; other prizes are awarded which may vary year to year.

-The Intermountain Wild Horse and Burro Advisors, Inc. (IWHBA) is sponsoring a three awards for BLM Mustangs ridden by AERC members, beginning with the 2011 ride season:
+The Mustang Heritage Foundation is sponsoring a two awards for BLM Mustangs ridden by AERC members:

 * High Mileage BLM Equine in Endurance.
-Given to the highest mileage horse and rider team (minimum 150 endurance miles) for the 2011 ride season.
+Given to the highest mileage horse and rider team (minimum 150 endurance miles) for each ride season.
 AERC rides 50 miles or longer count toward this award.

 * High Mileage BLM Equine in Limited Distance.
-Given to the highest mileage horse and rider team (minimum 100 limited distance miles) for the 2011 ride season.
+Given to the highest mileage horse and rider team (minimum 100 limited distance miles) for each ride season.
 AERC rides of 25 to 35 miles count toward this award.

-To be eligible for the IWHBA award, riders must be current AERC members and the horse must be a BLM Mustang registered with AERC.
-A plaque will be given for the High Mileage awards for endurance and LD, and the Overall High Mileage horse will receive an embroidered horse blanket.
-Awards will be presented at the annual AERC convention.
+To be eligible for the Mustang Heritage Foundation awards, riders must be current AERC members and the horse must be a BLM Mustang registered with AERC.
+A belt buckle will be given for the High Mileage awards for endurance and LD.

 The Jockey Club Thoroughbred Incentive Program